Travel Comfortably and Safely by Rail in Europe

 Italian FSE 444

-If you are traveling in Europe you surely do not want any cross of your safety line and causes hurt, injury, loss or even some type of hassle.
-Most of Europe is probably safer to travel than many of the big US cities, however, big cities like London are not as safe as the country side.
+If you are traveling in Europe you want to be safe and not get hurt, injured, experience any loss or even have some type of hassle.
+Much of Europe is probably safer to travel than many of the big US cities, however, big cities like Paris are not as safe as the country side.

-Avoiding a bar fights eliminate one half of the injuries that happen in Europe.
+Avoiding a bar fight eliminates one half of the injuries that happen in Europe.
 That does not mean you have to avoid visiting various pubs, but choose a safer area and don't drink more than your limit.

-Surely terrorism is a problem based on religious and political differences are a problem.
+Surely terrorism is a problem based on religious and political differences.
 There have been bombings as many have been reported over the years.
 Be alert to your surroundings, and stay out of dangerous areas.
-There is much available information on line to check on before your travel to any country.
+There is much available information on lthe internet to check on before your travel to any country.

 European High Speed Rail